Sante Geronimo Caserio: Youth in Italy

 Sante Geronimo Caserio was born on 8 September 1873 in Motta Visconti.
 He was born into a modest family, the son of Martina Broglia and Antonio Caserio, a laborer who fought for Italy's independence against Austria-Hungary.
 Caserio was the youngest of five siblings, which included an older sister and three older brothers, the eldest being Giovanni Caserio.
 One of his sisters died at a young age.

 As a child, he was often chosen by his village to portray John the Baptist during Catholic processions.
 Caserio also served as an altar servant during Mass.
 He attended school until around the age of ten but stopped due to being deemed 'not very gifted'.

-At thirteen, Caserio began working as a baker’s apprentice in Milan under Olgiati, who valued him for his skill in breadmaking.
+At thirteen, Caserio began working as a baker's apprentice in Milan under Olgiati, who valued him for his skill in breadmaking.
 He continued working in the bakery for several years.

-At eighteen, he met Pietro Gori and Antonio Caspani, prominent Milanese anarchists.
+At eighteen, Caserio met Pietro Gori and Antonio Caspani, prominent Milanese anarchists.
 Caspani heavily influenced Caserio, who soon embraced anarchist ideals.
 He began frequenting a Milanese anarchist tavern, where he connected with figures like Ange Mazzini.
 Before leaving Milan for Paris in early 1892, Caspani entrusted Caserio with his apartment and tasked him with continuing anarchist propaganda.